Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Related work

 \textbf{Segmentation of relevant region of interest.} In medical imaging, often only an approximate region of interest from a 3D volume is retained, thus decreasing the computational cost.
 Such techniques are often also employed to maximize performance, an example being the nonzero region cropping used by the nnUnet framework \cite{nnUnet2019}, or the lung based cropping \cite{Xu2021RSNA1st,Ma2022RSNAMultitask}.

 \textbf{Pretraining on auxiliary tasks.} Transfer learning from pretrained networks has become commonplace, with papers of reference, such as BiT \cite{kolesnikov2020big}, showing robust improvements on the downstream task enabled by using well pretrained models on large datasets.
 This applies even when the target domain, e.g. medical domain, is very different from the pretraining domain, e.g. natural domain.
-Other researches show the positive impact of self-supervised learning based pretraining \cite{Ghesu2022,Goyal2021,chen2020simple}, or pretext task learning. \cite{doersch2016context,noroozi2017jigsaw,gidaris201Rotation}.
+Other researches show the positive impact of self-supervised learning based pretraining \cite{Ghesu2022,Goyal2021,chen2020simple}, or pretext task learning\cite{doersch2016context,noroozi2017jigsaw,gidaris201Rotation}.
+Pretext tasks such as image rotation prediction \cite{gidaris201Rotation} or prediction of the relative position of multiple patches from an image \cite{noroozi2017jigsaw}, both aiming to learn geometric information of images.